 LinkedIn Sales Navigator comes with a limited number of InMails that you can use to message contacts.
 However, it’s important to use them wisely and avoid spamming your prospects.

 Instead of relying solely on InMails, try to connect with your prospects on LinkedIn first and engage with their content.
 This can help you establish a relationship before sending a message.

-Example: As you don´t want to be perceived as the typical “spammy” sales rep that slides directly into your prospects’ DM´s offering a service or product, you might want to try engaging with them by commenting on their posts, sharing relevant content, or sending personalized connection requests.
+Example: You don’t want to be perceived as the typical “spammy” sales rep that slides directly into your prospects’ DM’s offering a service or product.
+Try engaging with them by commenting on their posts, sharing relevant content, or sending personalized connection requests.

 And that brings us again to the previous point: not being spammy.
 When reaching out to potential clients on LinkedIn Sales Navigator, it’s important to personalize your message and make it relevant to their needs.
 Generic messages are often ignored or deleted, and more often than not create a bad perception of you as professional and, therefore, of your company.